 Tip #6: Make It Easy on the Hands

-In a lot of instances, aged people have arthritis or weakness in their hands and may thus find it difficult to do simple tasks like turning on the lights or opening a door.
+In a lot of instances, aged people have arthritis or weakness in their hands.
+This may cause them to find it difficult to do simple tasks like turning on the lights or opening a door.

 Some relatively cost-effective technological changes can make these actions much easier.
 You should swap light switches with a toggle switch and doorknobs and faucets changed to levers.
 These changes will lessen the amount of force and grip strength needed.

 Taking the right steps and using the right tips will help the aged live comfortably in their own space.
-And to achieve this, you need to change what needs to be changed and keep every aspect of your home in order.
+To achieve this, you need to change what needs to be changed.
+Also, keep every aspect of your home in order.

 Comments are closed.